Reflection Time – Mental Health Awareness week

-Our students, teachers, parents and governors, form one big OSSMA family who work together to ensure that achievement and enrichment are the central aspects of our daily life together.
-We are committed to go the extra mile to ensure the best for our young people and achieving our vision that:
+Our students, teachers, support staff, parents and governors, form one big OSSMA family who work together to ensure that achievement and enrichment are the central aspects of our daily life together.
+We are committed to going the extra mile to ensure the best for our young people and achieving our vision that:

 We aim to provide the best experiences to our students, whether through academic work, competing in sport, participating in drama or by seeing the world.
 This helps them to shape their course as they move from school through to university and then on into their adult lives.

 Ormiston Sir Stanley Matthews Academy is a Good school with Outstanding Personal Development, Behaviour and Welfare, as judged by our recent Ofsted and we have been designated as a National Support School and our Principal, Mark Stanyer, as a National Leader of Education.

 As a National Leader of Education, the Principal is able to conduct Pupil Premium reviews and as a National Support School, we are able to offer support for the development of senior and middle leadership and also teaching and learning.